Latest clue about the suspect in cutting the Baltic Sea cable

 A submarine cable has broken in the Baltic Sea between Sweden and Latvia.
 An investigation has been opened and the suspect vessel has been detained.

-Deadline for Russia sanctions to be lifted is approaching
+The deadline for Russia sanctions may be approaching

 Song Minh |

-Hungary warns EU that sanctions against Russia can only be extended if Ukraine restores gas transit.
+Hungary has warned the EU that sanctions against Russia could only last if Ukraine resumes gas transit.

 Russia will not let the Baltic Sea become NATO's internal lake